Republic of Korea Marine Corps: Equipment

-Acquisition plans are tied to Army procurement and focus on increasing tactical mobility, firepower, and command and control.
+The ROKMC's acquisition plans are intrinsically tied to the ROK Army's procurement and focus on increasing tactical mobility, firepower, and command and control.

 Until the mid-1990s, the ROKMC fleet of Amphibious Vehicles consisted of 61 Landing Vehicles Tracked (LVT) and 42 AAV7A1.
-In the early 1980s all Amtracs in ROKMC service were modified to LVTP7A1 standard, but the original variant remained for many more years in service.
+In the early 1980s all amphibious tractors in ROKMC service were modified to LVTP7A1 standard, but the original variant remained for many more years in service.
 In an effort to replace the LVTs, the ROKMC undertook a 57 AAV7A1 co-production contract, later increased with an additional 67 AAV7A1 vehicles.
 Since 1998, South Korea had deployed these 124 new vehicles to enhance its defense against North Korea as well as replacing its current fleet consisting of obsolete vehicles.

 The Marine Corps has no aircraft of its own, thus relying on aerial support from the Army and Navy.
 The service plans to create an aviation brigade with transport and KAI Surion attack helicopters by 2015.
 To strengthen its intelligence-gathering and surveillance capabilities, the service also is considering deploying unmanned aerial vehicles for reconnaissance.

 The current M48A3K Main Battle Tanks are being replaced by around 50 to 60 K1 tanks.
-To support the force, K-55, K9 self-propelled howitzers and KH-179 towed howitzers are used.
+To support the force, K55, K9 Thunder self-propelled howitzers and KH179 towed howitzers are used.

 The individual equipment may vary.
 The old ERDL type camouflage is still in use with training units, although it has been phased out largely by the ROKMC's new digital camouflage.
-The M-1956 Load-Carrying Equipment, alongside large backpacks (similar to the ALICE backpacks) are still used, though most units now have been issued newer, updated LCE gear or combat vests and often also body-armor/plate-carriers and modern rucksacks with MOLLE webbing.
+The M-1956 load-carrying equipment, alongside large backpacks (similar to the ALICE backpacks) are still used, though most units now have been issued newer, updated LCE gear or combat vests and often also body-armor/plate-carriers and modern rucksacks with MOLLE webbing.

 The helmets in use are of the traditional steel-type (similar to the M1 and M80) and Kevlar helmets.
 Some units, such as Recon units, prefer the use of boonie hats.

 In 2013, the ROKMC procured four Plasan Sandcat light protected vehicles with 67 Spike NLOS guided missiles.

 By the end of 2017, ROK Marine Corps forces are to deploy the Bigung (flying arrow) guided rocket system near the Northern Limit Line (NLL) along the western sea border to protect the islands of Baengnyeong and Yeonpyeong from assault by North Korean hovercraft.
 The Bigung is a truck-mounted launcher that uses the LOGIR guided rocket, which is 2.75 in in diameter, 1.9 m long and weighs 15 kg with a range of 5-8 km.
 Each system is capable of engaging multiple craft, with target acquisition and designation sights (TADS) and an uncooled infrared detector that can independently detect and track multiple targets simultaneously.
 Compared to coastal artillery, the system is more mobile and versatile, and can fire up to 36-40 rockets at once.
 The Agency for Defense Development partnered with LIG Nex1 for development and production.